njingouzak/Statistical-loan-Analysis-for-Risk-Mitigation-and-Client-Solvency-using-SQL/README.md

 ----
 ## **Conclusion**

-This project demonstrates how statistical analysis using Python and SQL can uncover borrower- and loan-level patterns that support risk-aware lending decisions and investor return optimization.
+This project demonstrates how statistical analysis using Python and SQL can uncover borrower and loan-level patterns that support risk-aware lending decisions and investor return optimization.

 ----
 ## **Acknowledgement**

-I would like to express my sincere gratitude to the leadership of @HiCounselor for providing the materials and guidelines that made this project possible.
-I also extend my thanks to @Temitayo and @Aderimi for their valuable contributions to the success of the project.
+I would like to express my sincere gratitude to the leadership of **@HiCounselor** for providing the materials and guidelines that made this project possible.
+I also extend my thanks to **@Temitayo** and **@Aderimi** for their valuable contributions to the success of the project.